ObiWanBonobi/Wordle-Game/README.md

 # Introduction

  I'm thrilled to present my very own Python-based Wordle game that promises to challenge and entertain you in equal measure.
 Dive into the realm of word-guessing, where you'll be tasked with unraveling a hidden five-letter word through strategic deduction and clever guessing.
+The users final "score" will be shown in the leaderboard option, if the user scores high enough.

 ## User experience

-The user experience in my Wordle game has been meticulously crafted to ensure both enjoyment and ease of play.
+Wordle is a simple yet engaging word puzzle game that has gained popularity for its straightforward gameplay and addictive nature.
+That's why I decided to make my own version.
+The user experience for my Wordle game has been crafted to ensure both enjoyment and ease of play.
+The game is made for people who want to embark on a captivating journey of word discovery.

 ## My vision for the game